 What is unfortunate about the 200s is that it doesn’t blow me away.
 This is good and bad.
 I can’t say it is any better than, say a similarly priced headset from other competitors.
 It’s average, and that’s not necessarily a bad thing.
 For 79.99, one has to assume they are not getting the be all, end all of headsets.
 You will get something functional, with extreme comfort and great durability.

 Cheap headsets are noticeably cheap: they sound bad, they break easily, and they are uncomfortable.
 The 200s sound good, feel great, and seem like they could easily withstand someone sitting on them.
 If you need a PC headset and have used Steel Series before, than you probably feel comfortable with the brand and will pick this up.
 However, if you are as familiar with Steel Series as I am with the mating habits of snakes – which, by the way, is not familiar at all – than do your research.
 Each brand of headset will offer a perk unique to the creators.
 That perk for Steel Series is the dual band system that creates some of the comfiest headsets on the market.

 The decision is really yours, but we have no problem recommending the Steel Series Siberia 200 headset to anyone who asks.
-For 79.99, you won’t find a better headset, although you will find many similar ones.
+For 79.99, you won’t find a better headset.
+You can keep yourself up to date with the best headset of 2018 by checking this best gaming headset under 50 roundup.
 If you are looking for a gaming machine that would work well with your headset you can visit Fierce PC for your Gaming PC selection.